 (d) Calculus

 It is a fairly select group of high school students who make it to calculus, but they do exist.
-This may particularly benefit you if you hope to study a math-related field in college.
+This may particularly benefit those who want to study a math-related field in college.
 During calculus classes, students can expect to continue the material taught in pre-calculus, now emphasizing integration and differentiation.

 (e) Statistics